se-edu/se-book/gitAndGithub/branch/text.md

 {{ show_git_tabs('_1') }}

 **2. Create some commits in the new branch.** %%Just commit as per normal.
 Commits you add while on a certain branch will become part of that branch.%%<br>
-Note how the `master` label and the `HEAD` label moves to the new commit (The `HEAD` label of the local repo is represented as :fas-dot-circle: in Sourcetree).
+Note how the `master` label and the `HEAD` label moves to the new commit (The `HEAD` label of the local repo is represented as :fas-dot-circle: in Sourcetree, as illustrated in the screenshot below).

 <pic eager src="images/sourcetree_HEAD_dot.png" />